 Avengers: Endgame, Avengers: Infinity War, Captain America: Civil War, Avengers: Age of Ultron, Captain America: The Winter Soldier, Marvel’s The Avengers, Captain America: The First Avenger (Steve Rogers/Captain America)

-ACE Comic Con SEATTLE
+ACE Comic Con NORTHEAST

 *Appearing SATURDAY & SUNDAY

 Chris Evans has emerged as a director and one of Hollywood's most in-demand actors for both big budget and independent features.

 Chris can next be seen in back-to-back sequels of “Avengers.”
 Disney will release the third Avengers film, titled “Avengers: Infinity War” on April 27, 2018.
 The fourth Avengers film is expected to release in May of 2019.
 Additionally, he recently wrapped production on Gideon Raff’s “Red Sea Diving Resort.”
 Evans stars as Ari Kidron, a charming Israeli agent who assembles a team to help with the rescue and transport of Ethiopian Jews to Israel in 1981.

 Evans recently made his Broadway debut in Kenneth Lonergan’s “Lobby Hero” on March 26, 2018.
 The play opened to rave reviews.
 Ben Brantley from the New York Times called it “a terrific Broadway debut” and said, “Mr. Evans is a marvel.”
 Chris stars alongside Michael Cera and Bel Powley.
 The play, directed by Trip Cullman, centers on a slacker security guard, a veteran police officer and murder investigation.
 His run is scheduled to conclude in May of 2018.